Belief in the paranormal and magical thinking

-Some of this work has examined the stratagems employed by professional magicians and fake psychics to fool observers.
+A second strand of work has looked at the stratagems employed by professional magicians to fool observers.

-As part of this research, Prof Wiseman collaborated with Dr Peter Lamont (University of Edinburgh), interviewing leading magicians about the psychology used during their performances and publishing their findings in the book Magic In Theory.
+Early work in this area was conducted in collaboration with Dr Peter Lamont and involved interviewing leading magicians about the psychology used during their performances.
+This work was published in the book, Magic In Theory.